bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

-Transaction output scriptPubKey's are created by spenders who have little interest in the long-term security or usefulness of the particular satoshis they're currently spending.
+Transaction scriptPubKeys are created by spenders who have little interest in the long-term security or usefulness of the particular satoshis they're currently spending.
 Receivers do care about the conditions imposed on the satoshis by the scriptPubKey and, if they want, they can ask